-Additionally, the bill empowers the West Virginia Attorney General to challenge any federal actions deemed unconstitutional and mandates the publication of model policies for local law enforcement agencies to resist federal commandeering.
-It provides immunity for law enforcement officials who refuse to enforce federal statutes or orders that infringe upon constitutional rights, ensuring they cannot face civil or criminal liability for such refusals.
-Overall, the bill seeks to reinforce state sovereignty and protect the rights of West Virginians against perceived federal overreach.
+Additionally, the bill empowers the West Virginia Attorney General to challenge any federal actions deemed unconstitutional and to publish model policies for local law enforcement agencies to resist federal overreach.
+It also provides immunity for law enforcement officers who refuse to enforce federal statutes or orders that violate constitutional rights, ensuring they cannot be held liable or face termination for such refusals.
+Overall, the bill seeks to protect the rights of West Virginians against perceived federal overreach while maintaining cooperation on lawful enforcement activities.

 Statutes affected: